Alphabetical Listing of Composers of Cello Concertos

 Harrison, Julius (1885-1963) was an English composer best known for Bredon Hill, a rhapsody for violin and orchestra.
 In the linked review a cello concerto appears in a list of his works and a reference to a postponed performance of it by Arturo Bonnucci appeared in an article on Music in the Provinces in the Musical Times in 1931.
 At present, no further information about the work seems to be available on the internet.

 Harrison, Tyler (b.1985) is an American composer who wrote Nomine, a concerto for cello and chamber orchestra in 2009.
-This was premiered by Aniela Perry the following year and a digital recording is available on Amazon but the cellist and label are not credited.
+This was premiered by Aniela Perry the following year and her recording of the work for CD Baby is available on Amazon and YouTube.

 Hartig, Tibor (1934-2006) was a composer and cellist from Vojvodina (part of Serbia) who wrote a concerto for cello and strings in 1973.